owenHochwald/shakespeare-gpt/README.md

 ## Project Structure
 The project is structured as follows:
-- **models/bigram.py**: A simpler bigram model without token context.
+- **models/bigram.py**: A simple bigram model without token context.
 Loss: ~2.5
+- **models/bigram.py**: A bigram model with single block self-attention.
+Loss: ~2.1
 - **models/gpt.py**: A more complex GPT-like model with around 10M parameters.
-Includes multi-headed self-attention blocks, residual connections, dropout layers, layer norms, positional embeddings, and more. ~1
+Includes multi-headed self-attention blocks, residual connections, dropout layers, layer norms, positional embeddings, and more.
+Loss: ~1.4
 - **main.ipynb**: Jupiter Notebook containing the code for each model and steps broken down into bite sized chuncks.

 ## Features